No. 20 Madras Mail: Plot

-Nair leaves the train at Erode Junction railway station and goes to Salem station via taxi to find Tony, but Tony enters the train in between, he along with Mammootty overpower Nair's henchmen.
+Nair leaves the train at Erode Junction railway station and goes to Salem station via taxi to find Tony, but Tony and Sunil enter the train in between, they along with Mammootty overpower Nair's henchmen.
 Meanwhile, Nair reenters the train at Salem Jn. and finds that Tony has already entered.
-Tony attacks Nair and make him confess the truth.
+Tony and Mammootty attack Nair and make him confess the truth.
 Nair reveals that he killed Devi after she caught up the train at Salem, fearing that Devi would inform the police about her father's murder.
-The next morning, when the train arrives Madras, DySP Murthy, who had already been informed of everything by Kumbalam and Kanjikkuzhi, arrests Nair.
+The next morning, when the train arrives Madras, DySP Murthy, who had already been informed of everything by Hari and Kanjikkuzhi, arrests Nair and his goons.

-Tony, Kumbalam, and Kanjikkuzhi has proved their innocence.
+Tony, Hari, and Kanjikkuzhi has proved their innocence.
 On another day, while boarding the No.19 Trivandrum Mail to return home, they find Mammootty again in the same train, who tries to leave the train after seeing them, but only to be stopped by Tony and friends who promises a happy and safe journey back home.